 As you’re planning activities to participate in with your loved one or client, remember to make them as meaningful as possible.
 Sticking to a regular schedule for certain activities can also make it easier to ensure the cooperation of someone who has a hard time remembering which things they like or don’t like to do.

 Dakota Home Care Provides a range of medical and non-medical services to help with personal care, housekeeping, meal preparation, or just friendly companionship.
-Call us today to schedule a free evaluation of what we can do to help.
-(877) 691-0015.
+Call us today at (877 691-0015 to learn more about how we can help with a personal caregiver.